• Skip to main content

 Serving suggestions

-This carrot cucumber salad is very bright and light, which would balance well a heavier meal such as pasta, pizza or burgers.
+This carrot cucumber salad is very bright and light, which would balance well with a heavier meal such as pasta, pizza or burgers.
 We love it especially with my chickpea burger and this simple white sauce pasta.

 Other great pairing ideas would be homemade focaccia, whole wheat buns or a tofu sandwich.
 We also love serving it with avocado toasts for a delicious lunch!